Commentary

 Key takeaways from the overseas visitor numbers

-- The International Trade Administration that publishes this data says that every 40 international visits supports 1 U.S. job.
-At that rate, the U.S. could be missing out on over 20,700 American jobs as a result of tourism declines.
+• The International Trade Administration that publishes this data says that every 40 international visits supports 1 U.S. job.
+At that rate, the U.S. could have missed out on nearly 22,000 American jobs in 2025 as a result of tourism declines.

 ARCHIVE: Previous updates to the “Legal immigration in numbers” series are available for download here.